While we have endless reasons to love summer, there’s one element many of us dread about it – hay fever.

 Anyone who has hay fever knows just how incredibly irritating, inconvenient and expensive it can be.
 Not only does it prevent you from enjoying social events like picnics or summer garden parties without sneezing all over the place, make it hard to attend festivals, or simply step outside if you live in the countryside, but the cost of treating it can be an additional nuisance.

-But playing the blame game won’t get you very far – and we’re all about solutions instead.
+But playing the blame game won’t get you very far – and we’re all about solutions.
 We’ve asked Dr Clare Morrison of MedExpress and airborne allergens expert and creator of HayMax allergen barrier balm Max Wiseberg to break down all the symptoms of hay fever and talk us through the best treatments and hay fever remedies on offer.

 What exactly is hay fever?